-The standard exception for most adult MELD candidates will be a score of three points below the transplant hospital’s median MELD score at transplant.
-So if your hospital’s median score is 28, your standard score would be 25.
-A few standard exceptions have higher or lower scores based upon OPTN policy.
+The standard exception for most candidates is a score of three points below the donor hospital’s median MELD score at transplant.
+So if the donor hospital’s median MELD score is 28, your exception score would be 25.

-The standard exception for most PELD candidates will be the national median PELD score at transplant.
+The standard exception for most PELD candidates (younger than age 12) is the national median PELD score at transplant.
 This is the midpoint at which half of liver recipients had a lower score and half had a higher score.
 It is calculated on a national basis, not on a hospital basis, since younger children are not transplanted as often as adults or older children are.

 The OPTN liver allocation policy lists all standard exception scores and when they need to be extended.
 Your transplant team can tell you whether you qualify for a standard exception and what your score would be.
-Read about OPTN policies: https://optn.transplant.hrsa.gov/media/eavh5bf3/optn_policies.pdf
+Read about OPTN policies.